michaelx/Shaarli/doc/md/Plugins.md

 ## Configuration file

-Enabled plugins are stored in your `config.json.php` parameters file, under the `array`:
+Enabled plugins are stored in your [Configuration file](Shaarli-configuration), under the array:

 ```php
 $GLOBALS['config']['ENABLED_PLUGINS']